tailor-cms/xt/docs/display-package.md

 ## Composite Elements

 Composite content elements can be configured using the `isComposite` flag in the manifest.
-To render a list of composite elements, use the `EmbeddedContainer` global component.
-Each learning platform that integrates composite content elements should have a globally registered `EmbeddedContainer` component to handle the rendering and listing of embedded elements.
+To render a list of composite elements, use the `TailorEmbeddedContainer` global component.
+Each learning platform that integrates composite content elements should have a globally registered `TailorEmbeddedContainer` component to handle the rendering and listing of embedded elements.
 The CEK runtime provides a global component that mocks example elements when running inside the CEK environment.

-The `EmbeddedContainer` component accepts the following props:
+The `TailorEmbeddedContainer` component accepts the following props:
 - `:elements`: Array; An array of embedded content elements.